emmetog/mvc/README.md

 mvc
 ===

-A library of components for an MVC framework
+A library of components for an MVC framework.